eisopux/checker-framework-vscode/README.md

 ## Developer's Guide

-To set up and build from the command line, perform the following steps:
+To set up your development environment, perform the following steps:
-1. Go to Node.Js (https://nodejs.org/en/) and install the newest Node.js program specific to your operating system (OS).
+1. Install the newest Node.js version for your operating system (OS); see the [Node.Js homepage](https://nodejs.org/en/).
-2. Go to Git (https://git-scm.com/downloads) and install a Git program specific to your OS.
+2. Install a Git client for your OS; see the [Git homepage](https://git-scm.com/downloads).
-3. Open command prompt (CMD) (admin) Install dependencies using `yarn install`.
+3. Install dependencies using `yarn install`, as superuser.
+(Use `Open command prompt (CMD) (admin)` on Windows.)
+See the [Yarn homepage](https://yarnpkg.com/).
-4. In CMD (admin) `corepack enable`.
+4. Enable the corepack utility by running `corepack enable`, as superuser.
+See the [Corepack homepage](https://github.com/nodejs/corepack).

+To start working on this project, perform the following steps:
-5. CMD (user) create a working directory `mkdir` and change into it `cd`.
+1. Create a working directory for the project and change into it.
-7. In the new directory `git clone https://github.com/eisopux/checker-framework-vscode.git` (adapt to the web URL specific to your branch).
+2. Clone the project in the new directory `git clone https://github.com/eisopux/checker-framework-vscode.git` (adapt the URL to your specific fork and branch).
+3. Change into the cloned directory `cd checker-framework-vscode`.
-8. Change into `cd` `checker-framework-vscode` Run `yarn global add vsce`.
+4. Run `yarn global add vsce`.

+To build the extension from the command line:
-9. In the same directory, run `vsce package` to generate a `.vsix` file
+1. In the `checker-framework-vscode` directory, run `vsce package` to generate a `.vsix` file
-10. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.
+2. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.

 Under `View -> Extensions` in VS Code check that the 'checker-framework-language-server' is installed.